Supreme-Zungula/front-end-developer-test/README.md

 This creates a copy of the repository under your own account.
 >3.
 Clone the Repository: Go to your Github account and select the repository.
-Next, clone the forked repository to your local machine using Git by running the command git clone <forked_repository_url>
+Next, clone the forked repository to your local machine using Git by running the command `git clone <forked_repository_url>`
 >4.
 Cd into your application folder
 >5.
-To install dependencies run npm install in your app folder.
+To install dependencies run `npm install` in your app folder.
 >6.
 Create a New Branch: Create a new branch in your local repository to work on the changes.
-For example, you can create a new branch called "my-name" using the command git checkout -b my-name
+For example, you can create a new branch called "my-name" using the command `git checkout -b my-name`
 >7.
 Make Changes: Make the necessary changes to the codebase in your local branch.
 Be sure to follow the Exigent's contribution guidelines and coding standards.
 >8.
-Commit Changes: Once the changes are made, commit them with a meaningful commit message using the command git commit -m "Add my feature"
+Commit Changes: Once the changes are made, commit them with a meaningful commit message using the command `git commit -m "Add my feature"`
 >9.
-Push Changes: Push the changes to your forked repository using the command git push origin my-name.
+Push Changes: Push the changes to your forked repository using the command `git push origin my-name`
 >10.
 Create a Pull Request: Create a new pull request by navigating to the original repository on the hosting platform and clicking the "New pull request" button.
 Select your fork and branch from the dropdown menus and fill in the necessary information, such as the description of the changes and any related issues or pull requests.